Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Enjoying our tasting at Helen’s Hill

 Helen & Joey: Helen & Joey’s cellar door has one of the most gorgeous vistas in the valley from its large outdoor deck.
-Choose between tasting their multiple wine ranges inside or out on the deck accompanied by the view.
-Either way, don’t miss out on saying hello to their resident unicorn!
+Dogs are welcome to join you for a tasting outside of the deck, accompanied by the view.
+Both a core range and sweet range tasting is available, with the cellar door open daily.

 Dog-friendly Yarra Valley